 1. Instructor Information

-There several objectives, belonging generally to three categories, as described below:
+CEE300 has several learning objectives, belonging generally to three categories, as described below:

 I. Preparation for the Fundamentals of Engineering exam, including the time equivalence of money, cash flow diagrams, real & nominal interest rates, depreciation, taxes, internal rate of return, inflation, and engineering ethics.
 Specifically, successful students will be able to: